dgobalak/ClariFile/README.md

 ### Overview

-ClariFile is a tool that takes a media file (.wav, .mp3, .mp4, .pdf, or .png) and provides further information regarding the file's content.
+File Insights is a tool that takes a media file (.wav, .mp3, .mp4, .pdf, or .png) and provides further information regarding the file's content.
 We use machine learning, natural language processing, and web-scraping to provide succinct, translated summaries of Wikipedia articles relevant to the file.
 We've implemented NLP algorithms to extract named entitites and summarize text, so users can quickly learn more about major topics.
 We use an image captioning ML model to caption images that don't have any text and we use the textract library for every other file type.
 All of these features (and more!) are integrated into an easy-to-use Flask website.
 <br>
 <br>